nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Enter the module number to delete review:
 > 1
 --------------------------------------------
-Mar 31, 2021 3:15:51 AM seedu.duke.features.moduleinfo.ModuleInfo deleteReview
-WARNING: You are making a change that cannot be undone.
 Are you sure you want to delete this review?
 [Y/N]
 For CS2113T:
 Review: